AMBER: A Columnar Architecture for High-Performance Agent-Based Modeling in Python: Related Work

-Mesa \citep{masad2015mesa} established the dominant architectural pattern: agents as Python class instances with explicit \texttt{step()} methods, organized by a scheduler that controls activation order.
-Mesa introduced important patterns including datacollectors for systematic state recording and space modules for spatial structure.
-Its visualization server provides interactive model exploration.
-Mesa's design prioritizes accessibility and flexibility over performance, making it well-suited for teaching and prototyping.
+Mesa \citep{masad2015mesa} established the prevalent Python ABM pattern: agents as Python class instances organised by a scheduler.
+It introduced widely-adopted idioms including datacollectors for state recording and modular space classes.
+Its design prioritises accessibility and flexibility, making it a common teaching and prototyping framework.